Simobr312/lpl_project/readme.md

 **Simplicial Complex**: A simplicial complex will be represented as a collection of simplices.
 In order to ensure that the simplicial complex is valid, the operations which will give simplicial complexes will semantically prove the definition of a simplicial complex.

-The geometry of these objects will be considered only for visualization purposes and it will be clarified after.
+The geometry of these objects will be considered only for visualization purposes, it will be clarified in a file in the docs/ directory.

 ### Operations